 Blind spots also refer to the areas ahead where your view is blocked by vehicles, trees, or buildings.
-An intersection with a limited BLIND SPOT
+An intersection with a limited view is like one large blind spot.
+Blind spots at or between intersections can hide cars, bicycles, and pedestrians.